SiliconLabs/automated-measurement-framework/README.md

 The documentation for the classes can be found in the README files for the examples and in the code itself as comments.

-### Provided examples:
+## Provided examples:

-- TX CW Power Sweep
-  - With optional harmonics power measurement
+### Recommended starting points:
+These are examples that have good documentation and "Getting started" guides.
-- RX
+- **RX:**
-  - Sensitivity (both BER and PER)
+  - Sensitivity (BER/PER)
   - Waterfall diagram
   - RSSI sweep
-  - Sensitivity with frequency offset
+  - Blocking performance
-  - CTUNE calibration
+  - Automatic CTUNE calibration
+- **TX_CW:**
+  - TX CW power measurement (with automatic harmonic power measurements)
+- **Instrument drivers:**
+  - These can be used to test some basic functionalities implemented in the instrument drivers.
+It is recommended to try these if you have problems with controlling your instruments.

+### Other examples:
+These are more specific examples that have less documentation and thus are not that suitable for new users.
+However, they are great for demonstrating how parts of the framework could be used to develop your own applications.
-- Telec245
+- **Telec245:**
-  - Contains every measurement needed for a whole T254 certification
+  - A whole T254 certification measurement for the EFR32FG25
-  - For this example to work, a special RAILTest configuration has to be appled to the DUT (you can read more about this in the folder of the example)
-- DcDcSpur
+- **DcDc_Spurs:**
-  - DC-DC spur level measurements in TX mode
+  - DC-DC spur level measurements in TX CW mode
-- Instrument driver examples

-### Supported devices:
+## Supported devices:

 In terms of devices that can be tested, currently only Series 1 and 2 EFR32 devices are supported (the ones that can be used with the RAILTest application).
 The framework was tested during development with the following instruments (but other instruments from the same manufacturer are likely compatible, and also custom instruments can be added easily, as the framework uses SCPI commands to communicate with them):